Feedback control of plant-soil autotoxicity via pulse-width modulation: Closed-loop Control

 \subsection{MPC feedback control strategy.}

 The MPC (Fig.~\ref{fig:feedback_PSNF_scheme_MPC}) chooses, at each sampling time $t_i = iP$, the duty-cycle $D^i$ to be applied in the next control cycle (of duration $P$), by solving an online optimization problem on a finite prediction horizon interval of length $t_H = N_H P$, with $N_H = 5$.
+The value of $N_H$ was selected heuristically such that computation time is not a problem and the system has reached steady-state within $N_H$ periods.
 Specifically, at each step $i$, the algorithm finds the sequence of duty-cycles $\{D^i_0, D^i_1, \dots, D^i_{N_H - 1}\}$ of length $N_H$ that minimizes the cost function $J^i$, defined as

 where $e_r(t, D^i_j)$ is the relative error defined as

 and $B_{\mathrm{mean}}(t, D^i_j)$ is the mean value of the biomass evaluated over a period~$P$, that is